wmutils/core/README.md

 wmutils' core is a set of tools for X windows manipulation.
 Each tool only has one purpose, to make it as flexible and reliable as possible.

-Here's a quick example of what can be achieved with wmutils, this screen will put the currently focused window in the middle of the screen:
+Here's a quick example.
+This snippet will put the currently focused window in the middle of the screen:

-    ```sh
     #!/bin/sh

     # get current window id, width and height